rafaqz/DimensionalData.jl/docs/src/basic_tutorial.md

 station_obs = DimArray(station_matrix, (Dim{:station}(station_names), Dim{:time}(new_time_range)))
 ````

+## Build a DimStack of DimArrays with differing shared dimensions

 Our five stations' coordinates do not fall on the satellite grid's 1-degree cells, meaning we cannot align them using latitude and longitude as shared dimensions.
 However, both datasets share an identical time lookup, meaning we can combine them in a stack.